apache/doris/CONTRIBUTING.md

 ## If a Bug or problem is found

-If a Bug or problem is found, you can directly raise a new Issue through GitHub's [Issues] (https://github.com/apache/incubator-doris/issues/new/select), and we will have someone deal with it regularly.
+If a Bug or problem is found, you can directly raise a new Issue through GitHub's [Issues](https://github.com/apache/incubator-doris/issues/new/select), and we will have someone deal with it regularly.

-You can also fix it yourself by reading the analysis code (of course, it's better to talk to us before that, maybe someone has fixed the same problem) and submit a [Pull Request] (./pull-request.md).
+You can also fix it yourself by reading the analysis code (of course, it's better to talk to us before that, maybe someone has fixed the same problem) and submit a [Pull Request](https://github.com/apache/incubator-doris/blob/master/.github/PULL_REQUEST_TEMPLATE.md).

 ## Modify the code and submit PR (Pull Request)